gadzorgenu/Starlwarts-Admin-portal/README.md

 ### Config

-The configuration sub directory contain various configuration files for the application.It contains application wide configuration such as logging, debugging and reading of configuration parameters from .env file based on application environment.
+The configuration sub directory contain various configuration files for the application.
+It contains application wide configuration such as logging, debugging and reading of configuration parameters from .env file based on application environment.
 The configuration module (config.js) is ***injected*** into other modules that require it.

 ### Database